Charliemiz/AI-Trends-Intelligence-Platform/README.md

 ### Backend (Azure)

-The backend is deployed to Azure and automatically updates via GitHub Actions workflows triggered by cron jobs.
+The backend is currently deployed to Azure and automatically updates via GitHub Actions workflows triggered by cron jobs.

 ### Frontend (Vercel)

-The frontend is hosted on Vercel and deploys automatically on push to the main branch.
+The frontend is currently hosted on Vercel and deploys automatically on push to the main branch.

 ### Database